Rebecca Hann Directory Page

 4332L Van Munching Hall

-Rebecca Hann received her Masters and PhD degrees from the Wharton School of the University of Pennsylvania.
-Her research examines issues surrounding the role of accounting information in capital markets, standard setting, supply chains, and labor markets at the micro and macro levels.
-Her research has been published in leading accounting and finance journals, including The Accounting Review, Contemporary Accounting Research, the Journal of Accounting and Economics, the Journal of Accounting Research, the Journal of Finance, and the Review of Accounting Studies.
-She is an editorial board member of The Accounting Review.
+Rebecca Hann is the Dean’s Professor of Accounting at the Robert H. Smith School of Business at the University of Maryland and currently serves as the Associate Dean of Research and Doctoral Programs.
+Her research examines how information transparency affects decision-making and resource allocation in capital and labor markets, with a specific focus on how information frictions can lead to inefficiencies at both the firm and macroeconomic levels.
+Her recent work examines the role of human capital in the accounting labor market, particularly examining how advancements in technology affect skill development and talent acquisition.
+Her research has been published in leading accounting and finance journals, including The Accounting Review, Contemporary Accounting Research, Journal of Accounting and Economics, Journal of Accounting Research, Journal of Finance, Management Science, and Review of Accounting Studies.
+She serves on the editorial board of The Accounting Review.

 Awards & Honors